cemakpolat/timer-app/FIREBASE-SETUP.md

 - ✅ Easy to switch to Supabase, Pusher, or custom backend
 - ✅ Testable with mock services
 - ✅ Single Responsibility - each service does one thing

+Deployment notes

+- Deploy the function with the Firebase CLI from the `functions` folder (see `functions/README.md`).
+The function uses the Admin SDK and requires permissions to read/write the Realtime Database.
 - ✅ Dependency Inversion - depends on abstractions, not concretions

 ## Setup Steps